vankesteren/JSephus/docs/index.md

 If you want to see all the stuff the `JSephus` loader can do, visit the [documentation page](docpage) or the [quick-start guide](quickstart).
 Enjoy!

+<br><br>

+## Issues, suggestions, questions
-If you have questions, suggestions, or problems, please report them on [GitHub](https://github.com/vankesteren/JSephus/issues)!
+If you have questions, suggestions, or problems, please report them on [GitHub](https://github.com/vankesteren/JSephus/issues).